MrNeRF/gaussian-splatting-cuda/README.md

 ## News
 - **[2023-08-29]**:
-    - Better Image loading error description by @paulmelis
+    - Better Image loading error description by [paulmelis](https://github.com/paulmelis)
     - I've spent some time working on manual loss derivatives with the aim of completely eliminating the need for autograd.
       The derivation appears to be accurate, as confirmed by a comparison with a Python implementation.
 The transition to our custom Adam implementation is still underway, but I hope to complete it by tomorrow.
     - Bug fixing :(